What was the aim of the research project?

 This research was conducted by Ruth Beresford, a PhD student at the Department of Sociological Studies, University of Sheffield.
 She has conducted research into pornography before during her undergraduate studies and for her masters dissertation.

-The research has been granted ethical approval by the University of Sheffield.
+The research was granted ethical approval by the University of Sheffield.

 I have a question that is not answered here…

 If you want any extra information, please get in touch here.